Cameras and Lenses

 Canon 24-70mm f/2.8L II USM This is a workhorse and it always in my kit.
 It is light and compact, the build quality is solid and the autofocus responds well.
 This focal range has so many suitable applications that I can’t really think of many instances where it would not be useful.
 It is also a very good focal range for a walk around lens while traveling.
 As far as image quality is concerned, Roger Cicala calls it the “best standard-range zoom ever made”, that is good enough for me.

 Canon 70-200mm f/2.8L II USM This is my most used sports photography lens and is always on one body at a sporting event.
 Rugged and fast focusing, I really like this lens.
 This was the first L series lens that I purchased and it is the only one that shows any real wear.
 Some of the paint is missing but the lens functions like new.
 When on a full body camera it also balances well and is dynamic which is important in following fast action.
 Interestingly, the dynamics of camera balance is not discussed much in the photography world, however, in my opinion it is a very important part of the equation and allows for me to get on and track a subject more quickly.
+Recently canon has announced a version III of this popular lens.
+Roger Cicala did a lens teardown and comparison of the new version III lens to the version II lens and found that other than some new lens coatings, they were basically identical.

 Canon 180mm f/3.5L USM The focal length could be useful for indoor sports but the lens is a bit slow for bad lighting and fast action and the autofocus is painfully slow.
 Fortunately, for macro photography, this is not important.
 As a macro lens this sits on my tripod and produces some sharp images with outstanding bokah.
 I have been using focus stacking with good results using Adobe Photoshop and that has opened up an entirely new world for me.